GOP Missouri Attorney General Schmitt running for US Senate - WTMJ

 Greitens then faced a second criminal charge accusing him of using a donor list from his charity for his political campaign.

-Greitens, who is now divorced but was married at the time, admitted to the affair but denied wrongdoing in both cases.
+Greitens, who is now divorced, admitted to the affair but denied wrongdoing in both cases.
 Still, he resigned in June 2018 and the criminal cases were dismissed.

-He maintains a core of support that could be enough to win a primary, but political observers have said the scandals that pushed him out of the governor’s mansion could thwart Republicans’ chances of keeping the U.S. Senate seat.
+He maintains a core of support that could be enough to win a primary, but political observers have said the scandals that pushed him out of the governor’s mansion could thwart his chances of taking the U.S. Senate seat.

 Schmitt in his announcement alluded to the threat of Republicans losing the Senate seat if Greitens wins the GOP nomination, saying Missouri needs “a leader who can hold this Senate seat in firm Republican hands without giving Democrats any chance to take this seat back.”